-The V1.0 app was initially rushed to the App Store, so the original UI was in desperate need of a visual hierarchy, and the overall experience needed refining to increase ease-of-use and time spent in the app.
-Previous feedback had been wholly negative based on the outdated look and inconsistent performance of the app, so we wanted to create something that would engage kids while appearing trustworthy and reliable.
+This was an iPad app redesign project for an education tech company.
+They had rushed pushing a product to the App Store, so the UI was in desperate need of visual hierarchy, and the overall experience needed refining to increase ease of use and time spent in the app.
+Previous feedback had been wholly negative based on the outdated look and inconsistent performance of the app, so we wanted to create something that would engage the kids while appearing trustworthy and reliable.

 The app redesign process began with listing our must-have’s based on user research and customer feedback.
 These included:

 - More prominent submit button